texne/proficiency.cs.illinois.edu/index.md

 #### <a name="next-cbtf" class="anchor"></a> Next Computer-Based Proficiency Exam Dates and Times

-The [Computer-Based Testing Facility (CBTF)](https://cbtf.engr.illinois.edu/) will open times the week of January 21st, 2020, for the Spring 2020 early-semester proficiency exams.
+The [Computer-Based Testing Facility (CBTF)](https://cbtf.engr.illinois.edu/) will open times the week of March 23rd, 2020, for the Spring 2020 mid-semester proficiency exams.
 <!-- -->
 Specific dates and times to follow.